sisby-folk/incredible-minecraft/README.md

 <details>
 <summary>Click to expand the full mod list</summary>

-The experience of <b>Incredible Minecraft</b> has been so carefully curated, configured, and seamlessly integrated into the pack itself that it would be morally unjust to list them here!
+The experience of <b>Incredible Minecraft</b> has been so carefully curated, configured, and seamlessly integrated into the pack itself that it would be morally unjust to list them here!<br/>

-The team at <b>Incredible Minecraft</b> guarantees that the experience in the pack is completely unlike the experience you would have if you installed mods yourself - so just read the modpack description again if you need to know more!
+The team at <b>Incredible Minecraft</b> guarantees that the experience in the pack is completely unlike the experience you would have if you installed mods yourself - so just read the modpack description again if you need to know more!<br/>

 This pack is the culmination of nearly 50 hours of work, and is far more complex than most mods hosted on modrinth - so listing <i>all</i> the developers for the mods in this project would be unreasonable.
 To keep things short here, I'd like to just give a special thank you to the <b>Incredible Minecraft</b> team - you're the best!